Expelled (film): Plot

 Felix O'Neil is a mischievous prankster who believes that school is a waste of time.
-He gets expelled from Eastwood High school after receiving his third and final suspension from the school dean of students, Gary Truman which he considers an “early retirement”.
+After a series of antics which included rewiring fundraiser money to a koala sanctuary and programming the gym’s scoreboard to display a scandalous photo of a teacher, Felix finally gets expelled from Eastwood High school after receiving his third and final suspension from the school dean of students, Gary Truman for hacking vending machines to give out free gum which Felix is delighted to receive and considers an “early retirement”.

 For several days, Felix shrewdly covers up his expulsion with the help of his tech savvy best friend, Danny.
 A week before report cards are supposed to be mailed, Felix makes a deal with his ex-girlfriend, Vanessa, where he will help her win a class election against her rival, Stacy, and in exchange Vanessa, Mr. Truman's assistant, will print a false straight A report card for Felix.
 Felix and Danny hack into Stacy's computer, and learn that she is a notorious cyberbully who goes by the screen-name of Roxy.
 Felix is able to get into the school and expose Stacy as a fraud and ensure Vanessa’s victory in the class election.

 That night, Felix arrives home and finds his report card in the mail; Vanessa, however, lied and gave him Fs.
 Felix barely keeps his parents from finding out; in retaliation, he ruins the school play Vanessa stars in.
 After narrowly escaping from Truman, he is able to lie to his parents and convince Danny to help him break into school to fix his grades.
 Truman, however, catches him in the act, and calls the police, who arrest Felix.

 Felix's older brother Ben, who broke out of the disciplinary Montana Mountain Academy by shipping himself out to their house, is able to bail Felix out.
 When they get home, their mom, Julie, pressures Felix about his report card, which Felix pressures Danny to give him.
 Felix's parents are amazed by their son's straight-A report card.
 Julie has to go to a parent-teacher conference with Felix's history teacher, Mr. Harris, as Harris had contacted Felix's parents about his failures in his class.
 Felix enlists in the help of the school custodian to pose as his history teacher, who meets with Felix at his house.
 Ben, shocked, accidentally knocks him out.
 Felix, having no other choice, goes with Julie to the conference.
-Ben attempts to stop the conference, but fails.
+Ben attempts to stop the conference, but hilariously fails.
 When Harris is about to tell Julie about Felix's expulsion, Ben, at the last second, lanches a tranquilizer dart at him.
-Julie finds Ben in the hallway, and even though Felix denies knowledge of it, Julie grounds him indefinitely.
+Julie finds Ben in the hallway, and even though Felix denies knowledge of it, Julie grounds him indefinitely promising to meet with Truman as soon as possible.